 These requirements apply to all textures unless specified otherwise and must all be met for a texture to be considered viable for Classic Faithful.

 - Textures need to follow vanilla Minecraft textures whenever possible.
-This goes without saying, but textures have to keep the same proportions, general coloration, and while transition tones can be added, its similarity with vanilla should always come first.
-A good rule of thumb is checking how the texture looks from far away compared with vanilla.
-If the texture doesn’t look very different, that’s a good thing.
+This should go without saying, but textures have to keep the same proportions, general coloration, and representation as vanilla.
+A good rule of thumb is to check how the texture looks from far away compared with vanilla; the less difference, the better.

-- Don’t overly change the vanilla palette.
-Adding in-between colors is encouraged to eliminate a “plasticky” flat look, however don’t overdo it by making it completely nonvanilla or blurry.
-Generally, between 1-3 added colors should suffice, and oftentimes none are even necessary to begin with.
+- Don't overly change the vanilla palette.
+Adding in-between colors is encouraged to eliminate a "plasticky" flat look, but don't overdo it by making the texture completely nonvanilla or blurry.
+Generally, between one and three added colors should suffice, and oftentimes none are even necessary to begin with.
 As well as this, ensure that the darkest and lightest colors of the texture are untouched to avoid the overall contrast being significantly altered; any added colors should just be used to blend contrasty and/or flat areas rather than create nonvanilla contrast in the palette.
 Another thing to note is to never change any already existing colors in a texture, only add to them.
 There are certain specific exceptions to this rule which will be covered later on.

 - When making item textures, thin out the borders to one pixel wide.
-Pretty much exactly what it sounds like.
-Two pixel wide outlines for items in 32x almost always look disproportionate and bloated, which is not good.
-If the texture doesn’t have a clear outline or the vanilla texture itself doesn’t use a one pixel wide outline, then it can be acceptable to use more than one pixel, but nearly all of the time you should be thinning them out.
+Pretty much exactly what it sounds like; two pixel wide outlines for items in 32x almost always look disproportionate and bloated.
+If the texture doesn't have a clear outline or the vanilla texture itself doesn't use a one pixel wide outline, then it can be acceptable to use more than one pixel, but nearly all of the time you should be thinning them out.

 Picture 21: Left: Examples of textures with two pixel wide outlines.
 Right: Textures with one pixel wide outlines.